-On 17th June 2011, the UN General Assembly adopted resolution 65/281, which was the result of a review of the work and functioning of the Human Rights Council after five years (as mandated by General Assembly resolution 60/251).
-In the resolution, member States agreed to maintain the Council’s status as a subsidiary organ of the General Assembly.
-They also adopted several procedural changes to the Council’s work, such as moving the start of its yearly membership cycle from June to January (thus moving Council elections from the spring to the autumn), creating an office of the Council President, and establishing future review mechanisms.
+The GA resolution 60/251 formally established the Human Rights Council as a subsidiary organ of the General Assembly.
+The aforementioned resolution also ordered a review of the Council’s status by the GA within five years, as well as a review of its functioning and work by the Council itself.
+The Council completed and adopted its review in March 2011.
+Its findings were later confirmed by the GA in resolution 65/281.
+When adopting the outcome of the Human Rights Council’s review, member States agreed to maintain the Council’s status as a subsidiary organ of the GA.
+Additionally, they adopted several procedural modifications to the Council’s work, such as moving the start of its yearly membership cycle from June to January (thus moving Council elections from the spring to the autumn), creating an office of the Council President and establishing future review mechanisms.